 This year, though, has been especially difficult.
 Dr Murphy suffered a stroke in April, and a month later, whilst helping with his recuperation, his wife Eileen passed away.

-The Merlin Centre is in existence thanks to the tireless work of the Murphys, and they are the inspiration behind fundraising efforts on this site.
+The Merlin Centre for Multiple Sclerosis care is in existence thanks to the tireless work of the Murphys, and they are the inspiration behind fundraising efforts on this site.
 With support such as yours – and you’ve already provided it in the most wonderful way – we hope their legacy will continue for decades to come.